pagrpagr/pagrpagr/README.md

-### hey there 👋
+### 👋 hey there, i'm pagr!

+#### 📝 a bit about me and what i'm doing:
-📟 i'm pagr, a high school student into tech and videography!
+- 🏫 i'm a high school student

+- 📟 tech enthusiast

 - 📼 making video essays, sometimes i share them